G-Ambatte/NetworkConfigBackUp/README.md

 It seemed so simple!
 Microsoft has a tool specifically for this - netsh!
 And for a short while, it was.

-Until the meat meet the metal, of course: as of the release of Server 2008, netsh no longer records DNS settings in the interface dump.
+Until the meat met the metal, of course: as of the release of Server 2008, netsh no longer records DNS settings in the interface dump.
 As such, they are not restored when a technician runs the command "netsh exec {netsh dump file}".

 --------